Mus9617/Mus9617/README.md

 ## About Me
 - End-to-end solutions for web & apps.
-- Enfoque en arquitectura limpia, rendimiento y DX.
-- Abierto a colaboraciones e ideas interesantes.
+- Focus on clean architectures, performance and DX.
+- Open to collaborations and interesting problems.
+- I love **automation and game content generation** using **Mistral AI**, creating infinite ideas and lore for player-driven experiences.

 ---